Ashley Resch Sizzles In Unique, Form-Fitting Blush Hoodie Dress

 Ashley Resch took to Instagram to showcase her voluptuous curves in a unique hoodie dress from Knowstyle, and her nearly 1 million followers appeared to appreciate the snap.
-The brand reposed her sexy shot, including that the garment was the Give It My All Mini Hoodie Dress.
+The brand reposted her sexy shot, adding that the garment was the Give It My All Mini Hoodie Dress.

 The model posed on the edge of a bed with a brown tufted bedspread.
 The room had light brown walls and an open door down a short hallway in the background.
 She remained the focus of the shot.
 Ashley held her full pink lips slightly open, and she had a sensual look in her partly open, clear blue eyes.
 Her long highlighted hair tumbled in loose curls over both shoulders, and it had a 1980s style wing on one side near her ear.